dpnpinto/PintoAnsible/readme.md

 # Using Ansible in nice projects
+## IStorical Stuff
+Ansible was ivented in 2012 by Michael DeHaan, then it was acquired by [Red Hat](https://www.redhat.com/) in 2015.
+[Ansible](https://docs.ansible.com) is a toolset with several tools, modules and it is also am extensible framework.
+Them main components of Ansible are modules, executables, playbooks and inventories.
+Ansible can target many sistems like hosts, network devices, containers and storage arrays.
+When is used SSH to secure the channel configuration Ansible use [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) algoritm to create a simetric key.

+## Where I use it
-I use Rocky Linux for the enterprise stuff then the examples and installation are made using this Linux distro.
+I use Rocky Linux for the enterprise stuff (The comunity "Red Hat") then the examples and installation are made using this Linux distro.
 - [Rocky Linux](https://rockylinux.org)
 ## Ansible Instalation
 As I use Rocky Linux it is very simple to install.
 After you install your Rocky Linux just: